hazelcast/hazelcast/docs/design/networking/01-fix-hostname-usage-related-issues.md

 member identification with a UUID-based logic, we should keep the member address in related places in order to show it in the logs.

-- Which new concepts have been introduced to end-users?
-Can you provide examples for each?
-  *TODO*: Need to provide examples

 ### Technical Design

 To manage the address aliases, we will create `UUID -> Set<Address>` and